-3.2 ASSEMBLING THE TEAM: WHO SHOULD BE ON THE LTC QI TEAM?
+3.2 ASSEMBLING THE TEAM: WHO SHOULD BE ON THE QI TEAM?

-To be successful, an LTC QI initiative needs the support of the whole team - from the PSWs, Registered Nurses (RNs), RPNs, ADOCs, administrators, allied professionals, environmental staff, dietary/food services staff, life enrichment/programming staff, and other.
-Though the team needs to be inclusive, inviting a maximum of 10 people to join keeps it manageable.
+To be successful, a QI initiative needs the support of the whole team - from the receptionist and clerk to managers, providers and others.
+That said, although the team needs to be inclusive, inviting a maximum of 10 people to join keeps it manageable.
 Identify a leader who is respected and has credibility among peers.
 Be open to including constructive skeptics who have legitimate concerns but are open to change.
-Sometimes, teams choose to include a member from outside their service group because of an inter-dependency with other parts of the system.
-For example, a team may invite a representative from a nearby hospital to contribute to strategies related to hospital transfers.
+Sometimes, teams choose to include a member from outside their service group because of an interdependency with other parts of the system.
+For example, the emergency department may consider someone from the lab, or primary care may consider a local diabetes education representative.